Zuolong: As a basal maniraptoromorph

-As a Basal Tetanuran
+As a basal tetanuran

-Andrea Cau conducted a landmark phylogenetic analysis in 2018 which included hundreds of taxa and sought to resolve the evolution of the avian body plan from the base of archosauria to the evolution of crown birds.
+Andrea Cau conducted a landmark phylogenetic analysis in 2018 which included hundreds of taxa and sought to resolve the evolution of the avian body plan from the base of Archosauria to the evolution of crown birds.
 This analysis was replicated by Chris Barker and colleagues in 2020 with similar results.
-Cau's analysis was assembled over the course of a decade using over 1,400 discrete characters and showed support for the controversial "Ornithoscelida hypothesis", which groups theropods and ornithischians as sister taxa to the exclusion of sauropodomorphs.
-Cau's analysis differs substantially from those conducted by Matthew Baron in 2017 and Paul Dieudonné and colleagues in 2020 by recovering the enigmatic Chilesaurus as a basal member of tetanurae.
+Cau's analysis was assembled over the course of a decade using over 1,400 discrete characters and showed support for the controversial Ornithoscelida hypothesis, which groups theropods and ornithischians as sister taxa to the exclusion of sauropodomorphs.
+This analysis differs substantially from those conducted by Matthew Baron in 2017 and Paul Dieudonné and colleagues in 2020 by recovering the enigmatic Chilesaurus as a basal member of Tetanurae.

-Cau recovered Zuolong as being slightly more basal than Chilesaurus, which itself is found to be the sister taxon of neotetanurae.
-He suggests that the discrepancy between his analysis and those of others is a result of different out groups being used, and he suggests that his analysis, which uses out groups extensively sampled from throughout the bird-line archosaurs, is the superior analytical method.
-Synapomorphies recovered for tetanurae in this analysis include: the loss of the lacrimal shelf which overhangs the antorbital fossa, a contact between the lateral ridge and condyle of the quadrate bone, a vertically compressed cervical vertebrae, a reduced shelf over the acetabulum, a perforation of the pubic apron, a medially-facing head of the femur, and a reduction of the femoral trochlea.
+Cau recovered Zuolong as being slightly more basal than Chilesaurus, which itself is found to be the sister taxon of Neotetanurae.
+He suggests that the discrepancy between his analysis and those of other researchers is a result of different out groups being used, and the analysis itself, which uses out groups extensively sampled from throughout the Avemetatarsalia, is the superior analytical method.
+Synapomorphies recovered for tetanurans in this analysis include: the loss of the lacrimal shelf which overhangs the antorbital fossa, a contact between the lateral ridge and condyle of the quadrate bone, a vertically compressed cervical vertebrae, a reduced shelf over the acetabulum, a perforation of the pubic apron, a medially-facing head of the femur, and a reduction of the femoral trochlea.
 Darren Naish and Cau also recovered a basal tetanuran position for Zuolong in their 2022 re-description of Eotyrannus.
 The consensus tree from Cau's original analysis, compiled from the 3,072 most parsimonious trees, can be seen below.